 I love these whole wheat, tender, and flaky biscuits.
 Really.
 But you’d never know that looking at our menus because when I serve them my family, especially Brian, always manages to make a comment like, “they’re fine…they’re just not a real, yeast bread, you know?”
 Arrggg- silly family.
-These truly are amazing, I love them, and since they’re SUPER easy, they’ll keep making appearances every now and then.
+These truly are amazing, I love them, and since they’re SUPER easy (like fresh from the oven in 20 minutes!), they’ll keep making appearances at our meals.
 And with sausage gravy over them?
 My favorite “guilty pleasure” breakfast.
 Ever.

 1. Start in a food processor -it’s a lot easier to cut the butter into the dry ingredients than by hand (but of course, you can- use a pastry cutter in a medium bowl).
 The machine takes less than a minute.

 2. Cut the butter into pieces and add to the dry ingredients.
 Pulse until the the butter is incorporated, resembling coarse cornmeal but with a few larger pieces of butter (that’s what we want for the flakiness we’re after).

 See the larger butter pieces in the top photo?
 That’s good.

 3. Transfer the flour mixture into a medium bowl.
 I know, I know…one more thing to wash, but that’s the trade-off we have to make so that we don’t end up with tough biscuits.
 (Learn from my mistakes: I use to do it all in the processor, so I didn’t dirty another bowl, but the biscuits weren’t very tender and flaky.
 And I learned that’s what pastry chefs mean when they say not to “overwork the dough.”)